Sutter Home Winery: Present

 In collaboration with Bob Torkelson, the Trinchero family manages the large winemaking organization, overseeing operations from grapegrowing and production, marketing and sales.
 The Trincheros are noted for their industry leadership, commitment to sustainable agriculture and preserving the environment.

 Today, Sutter Home is the second largest family-owned winery in the world and the fourth largest winery in the United States.
 All winemaking, bottling, shipping and warehousing operations are concentrated in three modern facilities in Napa County.
 The original winery site on Highway 29 houses the winery's Visitors Center.

 Production

 Sutter Home's White Zinfandel production increased from 25,000 cases in 1981 to 1.3 million in 1986.
-The winery currently produces about 10 million cases a year, with Sutter Home White Zinfandel making up a good percent of the sales.
+In 2004, Trinchero Family Estates winery produced about 10 million cases a year, with Sutter Home White Zinfandel being 95% of those unit sales.

 Sutter Home Winery produces 21 varietal wines including Chardonnay, Sauvignon blanc, White Zinfandel, White Merlot, Gewürztraminer, Chenin blanc, Moscato, Merlot, Cabernet Sauvignon, Zinfandel, Red Blend, Pinot noir, Pinot grigio, Sweet Red, Red Moscato, Moscato Sangria, Pink Moscato, Riesling Moscato, Sweet Riesling, Rosé, and Sangria, as of 2020.